 Cannabis Addiction treatment Modalities

 The treatment for cannabis addiction is similar to that for other drug addictions.
-Although there isn’t any specific medication for treating the addiction, there are detox centres that provide a safe and secure environment for you to wean yourself off illicit drugs.
-Medical staff are also on hand to supervise and provide sedatives to ensure you remain calm in case of a severe panic attack.
+Although there isn’t any specific medication for treating the addiction, there are detox centres that provide a safe and secure environment for you to wean yourself off of cannabis.
+Medical staff are also on hand to supervise and ensure you remain calm in case of a severe panic attack.
 Behavioural treatment that has shown promise includes: